-A Dividend Aristocrat isn’t a rich ruling snob from the French renaissance.
-The 2013 S&P 500 Dividend Aristocrats list is 54 companies that have increased dividends (not just remained the same) for 25 years straight.
-Keep in mind just because they are on this list now doesn’t mean in the future they will be forced to reduce their dividend.
+A Dividend Aristocrat isn’t a rich snob from the days before the French Revolution.
+The 2017 S&P 500 Dividend Aristocrats list is 50 companies that have increased dividends (not just remained the same) for 25 years straight.
+Keep in mind, just because they are on this list now doesn’t mean in the future they will be forced to reduce their dividend.

-Also keep in mind an increasing dividend does not necessarily mean they are great company to invest in.
-This list is a great starting point of possible companies to invest in, but you should always do some stock market research.
+Also keep in mind, an increasing dividend does not necessarily mean a company makes a great investment.
+This list is a great starting point for potential investments, but you should always do some stock market research.

-At the time of writing, the 10-year treasury is less than 2.00%, and the best 5 year CD yield is currently 2.4% APY.
+At the time of writing, the 10-year Treasury bond is less than 2.50%, and the best 5-year CD yield is currently 1.9% APY.
 Many of these stocks have comparable or higher dividends.
 So not only do you have the chance for an increasing dividend, you also can benefit from a rising stock price.
 Members may be deleted during the December rebalance if during the calendar year dividends did not increase, or intra-year if the stock is removed from the underlying S&P 500.
 Included is the historical list of stocks added/removed from prior years.

 Instead of investing in individual stocks, there is an ETF that closely matches the entire Dividend Aristocats index.
 SPDR S&P Dividend (SDY) is an alternative and is more a diverse option.

 - Pitney Bowes Inc. – (PBI)

 - Colgate Palmolive Co. – (CL)

 - Genuine Parts Co. – (GPC)

 - Illinois Tool Works Inc. – (ITW)